Aging & Health A to Z

 - Avoid extremes in taste or smell because of changes in your senses

-- Take supplements according to your healthcare professionals’ recommendations.
+- Take supplements according to your healthcare provider’s recommendations

 If you have been diagnosed with cancer, you may worry that you will experience pain at some point during your illness.
 Pain is not inevitable, however, and if it does occur, there are many effective ways for your healthcare team to treat the pain.
 Keeping your pain under control is one of the most important things your healthcare team can do.

 If you do have pain, either from the cancer or from your treatment, it may vary from mild to severe, and change from day to day.
-It may be “acute” pain, which starts quickly and doesn’t last very long, or “chronic” pain, which is more constant and lasts longer.
+It may be “acute” pain, which starts quickly and doesn’t last very long.
+Or it may be “chronic” pain, which is more constant and lasts longer.

-Opioids, also referred to as narcotics, include drugs such a codeine, morphine, and oxycodone and are the most commonly used medications for controlling pain.
-The most common side effect of opioids is constipation, particularly in older patients.
-You should talk to your healthcare professional about taking stool softeners or laxatives along with your medicine to avoid this problem.
+Opioids, also referred to as narcotics, are the most commonly used medications for controlling pain.
+They include medications such as codeine, morphine, and oxycodone.
+The most common side effect of opioids is constipation, particularly in older people.
+To prevent this problem, your healthcare provider may start with a lower dose of the medicine, or prescribe a stool softener or laxative along with your pain medicine.
 Also remember to drink plenty of fluids, eat fiber-rich foods, and get regular exercise.

-Make sure to take your pain medications exactly as directed by your physician, and tell your healthcare team about all side effects immediately.
-Do not break or crush your pills unless your doctor tells you to do so.
+Make sure to take your pain medications exactly as directed by your healthcare provider, and tell your healthcare team about all side effects immediately.
+Do not break or crush your pills unless your provider tells you to do so.

 You may feel drowsy or nauseated when you first take an opioid pain medication, but these side effects usually go away after a few days, once you are used to the medication.